HomeTriviaSpace61 Cygni

 Due to its high proper motion and radial velocity, it will reach perihelion around 20,000 AD at about 9 light-years, still a safe distance.

-61 Cygni is actually a triple star system, with two red dwarfs and a white dwarf companion.
+61 Cygni is actually a triple star system, consisting of two K-type stars and a white dwarf companion.

 Click to reveal answer ›